ibirnam/js_closure_tutorial/closure_tutorial.md

 Verify and test your code with [jsConsole][jsConsole_link], and then push it to Github when you're done!

 #Conclusion
+We've got our hero and villian for Spider-Text, what else can we build out?
+Can we interact with civillians?
+How do characters take damage?
+Can we allow Spider-Man to crawl on walls?
+Continue to think about how you can build out Spider-Text, and if closures can help you to do so!

-Closures are a phenominal example of how versitle JavaScript can be.
+While Spider-Text is cool, it showcases how closures are a phenominal example of JavaScript's versitility.
 We're able to nest functions within each other, define clear scope boundaries, set functions to variables, create anonymous functions, and self-invoke them as well.

 Closures also allows for [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) in JavaScript, in addition to many other more advanced techniques that we'll cover in later tutorials.
 What are some other applications of closures you can think of?